immdipu/Beatstreet/ReadMe.md

 ## Features

+- Can be installed as a PWA on your PC or Mobile.
 - Listen to your favorite music for free
 - Search for your favorite artists, albums, and songs
 - Create and manage playlists
-- Share songs and playlists with friends
+- Download songs for offline listening
-- View other users' playlists
 - No Subscription
 - No Ads
-- Download songs, albums and playlist with just one click

 ## Technologies Used